powmedia/backbone-forms/README.md

 - Name of the template to hold the list.
 Edit if you want to customize the 'Add' button, for instance.
 - Optional, defaults to 'list'

+**`listItemTemplate`**

+- Name of the template to hold the list item (including the remove item button).
+- Optional, defaults to 'listItem'

 Examples:

     function userToName(user) {